Amazebot/bbot/packages/bbot-examples/basic-branches/README.md

 })
 ```

-Test with "Help!" then either "yes" or "no".
+Test with "Help" then either "yes" or "no".
 Notice that "help" doesn't work
 in the context, as yes/no don't work out of context.